 I have been very blessed by various honors.
 One thing that has been very surprising in the last 30 years has been the huge increase in technology.

 Jodi Horton, APR, Fellow PRSA Class of 2010

 President, IDEAS @ Work Inc.

-Residence when inducted: Arizona

-Current residence: Arizona

-Prior to your induction, what were your expectations of membership in the College of Fellows?
+Residence when inducted: Arizona Current residence: Arizona Prior to your induction, what were your expectations of membership in the College of Fellows?
 How has that aligned with reality?

-I was so very pleased and proud to be inducted into the College
+I was so very pleased and proud to be inducted into the College of Fellows!
+I applied for membership because I anticipated that this would provide a vehicle to give back to my profession in a meaningful way after a long and successful career on both coasts.
+[I have been asked] to provide drop-in mentoring at the international conference for two years running and am still in touch with [one] individual, who is doing very well indeed.
+I have actively sought local opportunities to interact with students and mentor newbies to the profession.
+However, the synergy of doing this under the umbrella of a prestigious subset of PRSA is lost, and I am no longer in a position to travel the country to seek opportunities to serve.
 What's the best advice related to public relations practice that you ever received?
 Remember that members of our profession are many times in a position to change the world.
 As a result, we must be bound by the strictest personal code of ethics and we must be bold in encouraging our employers and clients to be similarly bound.
+What would you like to see Fellows accomplish in the next five years?

 I would hope that being a Fellow would become more than an honorary title or a recognition of things past.
 We ARE in a position to change our profession for the better but we need the bully pulpit of our national PRSA organization...specifically, valuing the APR as the basis for moving up.
+What is the most surprising thing that happened in your career?

 It was a wonderful surprise to discover how many ways my public relations skills would benefit me in a career that has spanned traditional practice, non-profit organization management, hospital administration, crisis management and, now, consulting with occupants of the C-Suite!
 I love my job!

-Philip Tate, APR, Fellow PRSA Class of 2012 2016 Chair of the College of Fellows

-Senior Vice President, Luquire George Andrews (LGA)

-Residence when inducted: North Carolina Current residence: North Carolina

-Prior to your induction, what were your expectations of membership in the College of Fellows?
+Philip Tate, APR, Fellow PRSA Class of 2012 2016 Chair of the College of Fellows Senior Vice President, Luquire George Andrews (LGA) Residence when inducted: North Carolina Current residence: North Carolina Prior to your induction, what were your expectations of membership in the College of Fellows?
 How has that aligned with reality?

-I hoped the College would offer me an opportunity to continue my volunteer service to PRSA after my term on the
+I hoped the College would offer me an opportunity to continue my volunteer service to PRSA after my term on the national board of directors ended and it certainly has.
+I've enjoyed staying in touch with many PRSA friends since my induction in the College and the annual induction dinner is always one of the highlights of the year.
+What's the best advice related to public relations practice that you ever received?
+To remain curious and continually strive to be a lifelong learner.
 What would you like to see Fellows accomplish in the next five years?

-Continue to expand our mentoring outreach by serving more PR pros across the PRSA member continuum - students, new pros, APR, etc.
+Continue to expand our mentoring outreach by serving more PR pros across the PRSA member continuum - students, new pros, APR, etc. What is the most surprising thing that happened in your career?